2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 Umbrel offers an extensive application store.
 As you'll see, there are many tools related to Bitcoin, but also a wide variety of applications in very different fields: self-hosting solutions for services and files, productivity applications, more general financial tools, media management, network security and administration, development, artificial intelligence, social networking, and even home automation.

-In this BTC 202 training course, we'll be concentrating exclusively on Bitcoin-related applications.
+In this BTC 202 course, we'll be concentrating exclusively on Bitcoin-related applications.
 However, feel free to explore the rest of the catalog for tools that may be of use to you.

 Of course, it would be impossible to list all the Bitcoin applications here.
 In this chapter, I'd like to introduce you to the essential tools that will facilitate and enrich your daily use of Bitcoin.